-- ▶ 30 feet wide, 15 feet long. - In the east corner of the room is an illusory pile of treasure.
-It looks to be over 50,000 gp of gold and silver coins.
+- 30 feet wide, 15 feet long. - In the east corner of the room is an illusory pile of treasure.
+It looks to be over 50,000 gc of gold and silver coins.
 Touching it in any way causes the illusion to disappear. - There is a teleportation circle on the west side of the room.
-Entering the room causes the dog that's been polymorphed into a young red dragon (see "Random Encounters") to be teleported in.
-The dragon attacks anyone nearby.
+Entering the room causes the dog that's been polymorphed into a fire drake (see "Random Encounters") to be teleported in.
+The drake attacks anyone nearby.